-Rob Mansfield, a 2010 Gordon graduate and alumnus of Gordon Baseball, is entering his second season as the head coach for the Scots after spending the previous three seasons as an assitant to the program.
-He was a double major in business administration and communication arts.
+Rob Mansfield, a 2010 Gordon graduate and a former baseball player at Gordon, is entering his fourth season as the head coach for the Scots after spending the previous three seasons as an assistant to the program.
+His first two years were capped with a trip to the Commonwealth Coast Conference playoffs.

 Assistant Baseball Coach

-Todd Alford begins his first season as an assistant coach for the Fighting Scots Baseball team during the 2015-16 academic year.
+Todd Alford enters his second season as an assistant coach for the Fighting Scots Baseball team.

 Alford is a well-traveled baseball mind after having been a collegiate player at South Alabama of the Sun Belt Conference.
 Following graduation, Alford became the head baseball coach and athletic director at Wallace Community College in Selma, Alabama.
 Alford won state and regional championships, while also winning awards as the Alabama and National Coach of the Year in the junior college ranks.

 After temporarily leaving the baseball scene, Alford returned as an assistant coach at St. John Fisher College in New York and a owner/hitting instructor at a baseball training facility in East Rochester, N.Y.